sansui-123/knn_attention/README.md

 ## Replication Instructions

 ### Required Packages
-For *nanoGpt*: follow the instructions on the repo there.
+For *nanoGpt*: follow the instructions on the repo [here](https://github.com/karpathy/nanoGPT/tree/master).
 The `knn_attention.py` file contains all the logic for KNN Attention, which is incorporated in the `model.py` and `train.py` files.

 For *everything else*: ensure you have `torch` installed.
 The code and experiments run on a CPU, and they use META's `faiss` package for KNN indexing, for which the documentation can be found [here](https://faiss.ai/).
 If you want to scale these experiments to run on a GPU, you'll have to install the `faiss-gpu` package.